-Leading Health Indicators in Injury and Violence Prevention and Mental Health and Mental Disorders are among those that are getting worse over time.
-These were the top two priority topic areas identified in DC HP2020, showing that our collective efforts in these important areas need to be intensified to reverse the negative trends.
+Leading Health Indicators in Injury and Violence Prevention and Mental Health and Mental Disorders are among those that are getting worse over time, including for LGBTQ populations.
+Injury and Violence Prevention and Mental Health were the top two priority topic areas identified in DC HP2020, showing that our collective efforts in these important areas need to be intensified to reverse the negative trends.